mezhanglei/react-easy-formrender/README.md

   formrender?: FormRenderStore;
   form?: FormStore;
 };
-// 2.
-Passing parameters outside the component, receiving them from GeneratePrams['field']
+// 2. passing parameters outside the component to receive the changed value from the component's parameter GeneratePrams['field'].
+Change the props property as follows

   <RenderForm
     options={